ibm-messaging/cphtestp/README.md

 You will need to seperately download the MQ Client (for which license agreement is required) and copy the following files into the root directory before building your container image:
 * /lap/
 *  mqlicense.sh
+*  MQSeriesClient-9.4.1-0.x86_64.rpm
+*  MQSeriesGSKit-9.4.1-0.x86_64.rpm
+*  MQSeriesRuntime-9.4.1-0.x86_64.rpm

+If you intend on running an Ubuntu base image, the following would be required
 *  ibmmq-client_9.x.x.x_amd64.deb
 *  ibmmq-gskit_9.x.x.x_amd64.deb
 *  ibmmq-runtime_9.x.x.x_amd64.deb